What is a right to left language?

 20.2 million people in Turkey, Syria, Iraq, and Iran speak some form of Kurdish, whether it is the northern, central, or Southern dialect.

-Although Divehi is spoken only by an estimated 350,000 people, it is the official language of the Maldives.
+Although only an estimated 350,000 people speak Divehi, it is the official language of the Maldives.

 More than 50 million people speak N’ko across nine different African countries.

 110 million people in Iran, Tajikistan, and Afghanistan speak Persian, also sometimes known as Farsi.

 1.8 million speakers in Burma / Myanmar and some parts of Bangladesh speak Rohingya.